krgross/bma590-course-notes/docs/index.md

 \[
 a \leq \dfrac{1}{1-hN}.
 \]
 The right-hand side above is increasing in $N$, and thus if the above expression is to be true for all $N>0$, then we must have $a \leq 1$.^[The upper bound on $a$ is odd and possibly confusing.
 In standard predation models, there is no upper bound on $a$.
 The reason why we have an upper bound on $a$ in this case is because we've taken the usual functional expression for Type II predation --- which gives a predation *rate* --- and re-interpreted it as the *number* of tadpoles eaten over a finite time interval.
 This was probably never a great idea to begin with, and now we are seeing the cost.
 The $a \leq 1$ constraint arises in this case because the number of tadpoles eaten in this experiment can't exceed the number that were originally placed in the experimental mesocosm.
-This emphasizes that if we're really only using the Type II functional response here for pedagogical convenience.
+This emphasizes that we're really only using the Type II functional response here for pedagogical convenience.
 If we really wanted to learn something about the underlying predation *rate*, then we have to account for the prey depletion over the course of the experiment, as @vonesh2005compensatory do in their study.]

 Thus we will illustrate two handy transformations here.
 For parameters that are constrained to lie on the unit interval, such as $a$ in this case, we can re-define the model in terms of the logit (or log-odds) of $a$.
 In fact, the logit transformation will work for any parameter that is constrained to lie on an interval; we just have to rescale the transformation accordingly.
 For a parameter that is constrained to be positive, such as $h$, we can use the log transformation.
 That is, define
 \begin{align*}
 a^* & = \ln \left(\dfrac{a}{1-a}\right) \\
 k^* & = \ln (k). \\
 \end{align*}
-Fitting proceeds in the usual way; we just have to invert the transformation before evaluating the likelihood:
+Fitting proceeds in the usual way.
+Note that we supply starting values on the transformed scale, and that we invert the transformation before evaluating the likelihood:

 ```r
 logit <- function(p) log(p / (1 - p))